-Components are simple.
-In fact, the only thing you might not already have is a heat-proof metal glue.
-If you have a heat-proof metallic tape, you can use that instead.
+The components are simple.
+The only thing you might not already have is a heat-proof metal glue.
+If you have heat-proof metallic tape, you can use that for this alcohol stove project instead.

 You’ll need these materials:

 - Heat-proof Metal Glue

 - Sand Paper

 - Awl (or any tool to puncture small holes)

 How to make a DIY pop can alcohol stove?

 Be sure to clean the whole can by rinsing it with water.
 You wouldn’t want impurities to mix with your alcohol while using your alcohol stove.
 Mixing impurities with alcohol will degrade the stove’s performance.